Merch By Amazon vs Amazon Seller Central – Do you know the difference?

-All good things require some level of patience, and Merch By Amazon just might test your patience for the next six months or so.
+To be considered, you must complete this application.
+Based on this application, Amazon may invite you to become a new seller.
 At this point, you can only become a new seller by invitation, so you’ll need to submit an application and wait for Amazon to send you the coveted invite.
 In the meantime, you can start working on some great new designs, research keywords, check out what the competition is doing, hone in on new trends, and start marketing your artwork through social media.

 If you’re looking to get started selling your products today, Amazon Seller Central might be the way to go.
 No invitation is necessary, but there is a monthly fee, so you’ll need to weigh your options accordingly.
 You can still enjoy the print-on-demand services of t-shirt fulfillment companies, but you’ll need to be involved in the process, so think about your long-term goals and what level of involvement you ultimately want to have.

 What do product listings look like on Merch By Amazon?